diogro/SBM_manuscript/main.md

 Here, we use an alternative method of clustering to show that assortativity need not be the main driver of biologically meaningful clustering of complex traits.
-Using the Stochastic Block Model, which clusters genes so as to capture as much information on the network of interactions as possible, we find a large number of biologically relevant groups that could not be uncovered by methods that assume assortative modules.
+Using the Stochastic Block Model, which clusters genes by finding the groups that capture as much information on the network of interactions as possible, we find a large number of biologically relevant groups that could not be uncovered by methods that assume assortative modules.
 The blocks related to cytoplasmic translation illustrate this nicely, with clear biological interpretation and practically no assortative modularity.
 This shifts our view of the structure of the relations between traits: instead of assuming the network is modular and clustering genes based on this assumption, we uncover clusters based on their information content about the gene network and ask if the resulting groups are assortative.
 Surprisingly, the answer is not always.
 We find assortative and non-assortative modules and a marked difference in the overall modularity in the co-expression networks of the two tissues.

 Modularity, relative independence between groups of complex traits, is often invoked to explain the evolvability of complex phenotypes and has functioned